brian-liu-24/scikit-learn2/doc/modules/clustering.rst

-    Connectivity constraints and single, complete or average linkage can enhance the 'rich getting richer' aspect of agglomerative clustering, particularly so if they are built with :func:`sklearn.neighbors.kneighbors_graph`.
+    Connectivity constraints and single, complete or average linkage can enhance the 'rich getting richer' aspect of agglomerative clustering, particularly so if they are built with :func:`sklearn1.neighbors.kneighbors_graph`.
 In the limit of a small number of clusters, they tend to give a few macroscopically occupied clusters and almost empty ones. (see the discussion in :ref:`sphx_glr_auto_examples_cluster_plot_agglomerative_clustering.py`).